The 9 Best Ways to Test Blood Sugar Levels

 Low Vitamin D

-Consequently, poor sleep is associated with lack of sunlight exposure.
+Consequently, poor sleep is associated with a lack of sunlight exposure.
 Lack of sunlight exposure will cause low vitamin D levels and low vitamin D levels are another big factor in poor blood sugar control.
 In fact, simply adding a vitamin D supplement to your daily regimen has been shown to improve blood sugar in some individuals (11).

 Periodically testing your vitamin D levels should become an important part of living a healthy life.
 I consider levels between 60-100 ng/ml to be optimal yet I often find that individuals fall far below this range.